 Nottingham Rowing Club was founded in 2006 by the merger of two of Nottingham’s historic rowing clubs, Nottingham Boat Club (est. 1894) and Nottingham Britannia Rowing Club (est. 1869).
 We’re situated on the River Trent adjacent to the City Ground, home of Nottingham Forest Football Club.

-With more than 8 km of rowable water and very little motorised river traffic the Trent is one of the finest rowing rivers in the country – the stretch of river upstream of Trent Bridge is classed as non-navigable to motor boats, although it is very much usable for rowers and other water users.
-Additionally, we are ideally situated to make use of the multi-lane course at the National Watersports Centre, which is accessible to us by river.
+With more than 8 km of rowable water and very little motorised river traffic, the Trent in Nottingham is one of the finest rowing rivers in the country.
+Additionally, we’re ideally situated to make use of the 2000 m multi-lane course at the National Watersports Centre, which is accessible to us by river.

 We are a large club that includes several adult groups, including Seniors, Masters and Recreational.
-In addition, the club hosts a British Rowing Performance Development Academy that has produced several World Champions and Olympic medallists.
+In addition, the club hosts a British Rowing Performance Development Academy that has produced senior and U23 World Champions, as well as a couple of Olympic medallists.

 If you’re thinking of joining us we invite you to browse the website and contact us if you have any questions.